 Exit included two life-size figure sculptures based on homeless youth.
 Made of unfired clay and left alone in downtown Kansas City winter for two weeks, these figures were extremely vulnerable to harsh weather conditions and public interaction, similar to what a real person would be exposed to in such circumstances.

 Special thanks to the Charlotte Street Foundation and the Downtown Council for their support for this project.

 Mother and Child series is based on ideas of motherhood and caring for children regardless of birth relation or racial heritage.
 I made originals and cast in various clays.
 The beauty of the red, dark brown, and cream colored clays mirror the beauty in human diversity.
 Hands are modular and interchangeable, respecting differences in families.

-Fired clay with underglaze.
-Figures are 24"h and 12"h.
+Materials: Various fired clays with underglaze.
+Figures are 22"h and 12"h.
 Hands are life-size.

 Being and Becoming